IJuanTM/simpl/add-ons/theme/README.md

 ### Description

 This add-on adds functionality to be able to switch between different themes for your website.
 By default it comes with a dark theme for the default Simpl theme.
-You can add your own themes by adding new styling and adding it to the `themes` array in the `theme.js` file.
+You can add your own themes by adding new styling and adding it to the `themes` array in the `main.ts` file.

 The default dark theme that is included also supports the `cookies` add-on and the `auth` add-on.